dataplat/dbachecks/readme.md

 ## I'd like to run my checks in SQL Server Agent

 Great idea!
 Remember that this module requires PowerShell version 4.0, which doesn't always mesh with SQL Server's PowerShell Job Step.
-To run dbachecks, we recommend you use CmdExec.
+To run dbachecks, **we recommend you use CmdExec**.
 You can read more at [dbatools.io/agent](https://dbatools.io/agent).

 If you do choose to use the PowerShell step, don't forget to `Set-Location` somewhere outside of SQLSERVER:, otherwise, you'll get errors similar to this